A Woman's Face: Plot

+Several shots in the film obscure Anna Holm's disfigurement via a selective angle or costumes.

 Anna Holm is on trial in Stockholm for murdering an unnamed victim.
 Her hat conceals her face.

 The first witness, Herman Rundvik, a waiter, recalls a dinner at a secluded tavern, hosted by the charismatic and profligate Torsten Barring.
 Guests include Vera, the unfaithful wife of plastic surgeon Gustaf Segert, and Eric, Vera's latest conquest.

 The manager, Bernard Dalvik, refuses credit, and Torsten meets the proprietress, Anna.
 The right side of her face is mutilated, but Torsten ignores her scars and compliments her beautiful eyes.
 Anna forgives the bill and hints that she might be useful to him.
 After the party leaves, Eric returns to ask Rundvik if something dropped from his overcoat pocket.
 Back in the courtroom, Rundvik identifies Anna as boss of their blackmail ring.

 Next up is Bernard Dalvik.
 On the advice of her masseuse—Dalvik's wife, Christina—Vera comes to them for help: someone has her letters to Eric.
 Torsten calls on Anna while Dalvik is making the arrangements with Vera.
 Anna brings Torsten into their gang and falls deeply in love.

 Vera testifies: Anna comes to sell the letters.
 Gustaf returns home unexpectedly; Anna trips, injuring her ankle.
 He wants to call the police, but Vera dissuades him.
 Intrigued by Anna's scars, Gustaf offers to heal her.
 Vera protests, and her testimony ends.

 Anna is called to testify and remembers that, when she was five years old, her drunken father set her room on fire; he saved her, but not himself.
 When she was 16, hating the world that shunned her, she chose a life of crime.
 She describes a meeting with Torsten at his apartment in which she reveals much about herself.
 "We are both proud, both wretched," he says.
 They toast their partnership.

 Anna endures twelve painful operations.
 Gustaf wonders: Is she Galatea?
 Or is she Frankenstein's monster—a beautiful face with no heart?
 Dissolve to the courtroom: Anna removes her hat, revealing a perfect face.

 Torsten is amazed by her new beauty.
 She reassures him: She has not joined "the saints".
 He tells her that his very old, very rich uncle, Consul Magnus Barring, has bequeathed everything to his four-year-old grandson.
 If the boy dies, Torsten will inherit.
 Anna is horrified, but Torsten compels her.
 In the courtroom, she admits that she agreed to kill the child.